CleverTap/clevertap-xamarin/README.md

 1. Install the SDK

-Use the [DLL file](https://github.com/CleverTap/clevertap-xamarin/tree/master/CleverTapBindings/bin/Release) and add it to the References.
+Use the [CleverTap.Bindings.Android DLL file](https://github.com/CleverTap/clevertap-xamarin/tree/master/clevertap-component/lib/android) and add it to the References.

 2. Add Your CleverTap Credentials in AndroidManifest.xml